Accessibility at BITS 2026

 93 Charles St W, Toronto, ON

-Films screen nightly with Q&As to follow.
+Films screen nightly with filmmaker Q&As to follow.

 Seating & Accessibility